Music Submission Guidelines

 There are three ways to get your new release music to us:

 - Online Submission – This preferable method directs us to a downloadable Zip file, comprised of quality mp3s with a minimum bit rate of 160 kb/s.
-Send an email to email@example.com which specifies the location of the Zip file and includes the following information (*required):
+Please fill out our Contact Form or send an email to firstname.lastname@example.org which specifies the location of the Zip file and includes the following information (*required):

 - Artist Name*

 - Artist Details (hometown, band members by instrument, bio(s))*

 - Images of Album Cover*

 - Image of Artist/Band

 - Link(s) to where music is commercially available

 - Social Media (Twitter, Facebook, Instagram, Reverbnation, YouTube and Google+ only)

 - Production notes (song credits, studio, dates recorded, producer, instrumentation and players)